Training Your Cat to Walk on a Leash

 Once your cat is wearing the harness, don’t fasten it right away.
 Let them walk around with the harness unclasped to adjust to the weight and texture.
 Next, when they seem indifferent to its presence, secure the harness.
 Ensure it’s not too tight—you should be able to fit two fingers comfortably between the harness and your cat’s body.
 Reward them generously with praise and treats throughout the process, so they learn to associate harness-time with happy-time.

 It’s important during these initial stages not to attach the leash just yet.
 Let your furry friend wear the harness around the house first, doing their usual cat activities.
-They may walk awkwardly, flop over, or try to wriggle out of it; that is normal.
+They may walk awkwardly, flop over, or try to wriggle out of it; that’s normal.
 Supervise these sessions to ensure your cat doesn’t get entangled or distressed.
 Keep these initial harness-wearing sessions short and sweet, gradually increasing the time as they become more comfortable.

 When the time comes to introduce the leash, start by attaching it to the harness during their comfortable indoor environment.
 Allow them to drag it around so they can get used to the added weight and feel.
 Oversee these sessions to prevent any leash-related mishaps.
 And, as always, reinforce the positive aspects with treats and their preferred form of affection.